-Paul suffered greatly in order to faithfully serve Christ.
-He did so not because he was a religious extremist or a masochist, but because of his love for "the Son of God, who loved me and gave himself for me" (Gal.
-2:20).
-This is another crucial lesson, for there is a point at which bare commitment will fail and only love for Christ can sustain us.
+serve Christ.
+He did so not because he was a of his love for "the Son of God, who loved me another crucial lesson, for there is a point at for Christ can sustain us.

-Because of love for Christ and His grace, Paul did not harbor resentment and bitterness toward those who had inflicted so much pain and suffering upon him.
+Because of love for Christ and His grace,

+Paul did not harbor resentment and bitterness toward those who had inflicted so much pain and suffering upon him.
 He had been forgiven much, and in turn he forgave much.
 Like Jesus, he commanded all believers to do the same, "Bless those who persecute you; bless and do not curse them" (Rom.
 12:14).
 This is a lesson we cannot hear too often!

 Near the end of his life, Paul wrote to Timothy, his faithful son in the faith, seeking to encourage and strengthen him.
-Looking back over his life.
-Paul said.
+Looking back over his life, Paul said,